Canon RF Camera Reviews

 Reviews of various Canon RF cameras:

 So what would Thom get?
-The RP is a bare bones, entry camera.
-You buy it because of price.
-The R is an oddball camera that doesn't really hold up against current competition, I'd buy it only on deep sale.
+The RP was a bare bones, entry camera.
+You bought it because of price.
+The R8 is the new entry level RF camera, and it's quite good for the price.

-The R3 is certainly a good choice for those looking for a fast frame rate flagship mirrorless camera akin to the 1DX, but I don't regard the R3 as a more general camera due to the pixel count, among other things.
+The R3 is certainly an excellent choice for those looking for a fast frame rate flagship mirrorless camera akin to the 1DX, but I don't regard the R3 as a more general camera due to the low pixel count, among other things.

-The most well-rounded of the full frame cameras is probably the R6, which brings the best of Canon's DSLR world into the mirrorless realm pretty much intact, while adding some mirrorless-only aspects.
-The R5 is the top end if you need the pixels, but the R6 is the camera most should be looking at.
+The most well-rounded of the full frame cameras is probably the R6 Mark II, which brings the best of Canon's DSLR world into the mirrorless realm pretty much intact, while adding some mirrorless-only aspects.
+The R5 is the top end if you need the pixels, but the R6 Mark II is the camera most should be looking at.

 Looking for gear-specific information?
 Check out our other Web sites: